Atari TT030

-The Atari TT030 is a member of the Atari ST family, released in 1990.
+The Atari TT030, more commonly known as the Atari TT, is a member of the Atari ST family, released in 1990.
 It was originally intended to be a high-end Unix workstation, but Atari took two years to release a port of Unix SVR4 for the TT, which prevented the TT from ever being seriously considered in its intended market.

 In 1992, the TT was replaced by the Atari Falcon, a low-cost consumer-oriented machine with greatly improved graphics and sound capability, but with a slower and severely bottle-necked CPU.
 The Falcon possesses only a fraction of the TT's raw CPU performance.
 Though well priced for a workstation machine, the TT's high cost kept it mostly out of reach of the existing Atari ST market until after the TT was discontinued and sold at discount.

 The nascent open source movement eventually filled the void.
-Thanks to open hardware documentation, the Atari TT, along with the Amiga and Atari Falcon, were the first non-Intel machines to have Linux ported to them, though this work did not stabilize until after the TT had already been discontinued by Atari.
-By 1995 NetBSD had also been ported to the Atari TT.
+Thanks to open hardware documentation, the Atari TT, along with the Amiga and Atari Falcon, were the first non-Intel machines to have Linux ported to them.
+However it was not until after the TT had already been discontinued by Atari that this work resulted in stable versions of the kernel and the GNU userland software to enable a fully featured operating system and software development environment on the machine.
+By 1995, NetBSD had also been ported to the Atari TT.